NIEM/NIEM.github.io/json/schema/index.md

 However, the DerivedType can't just "allOf" the base type, since the instance fails validation against BaseType when it contains the additional properties of DerivedType.

+* Pros:
+    * Type definitions are straightforward.
+    * Property definitions are straightforward.
+* Cons:
+    * Presents the wrong content model, which is a deal-breaker.

 ```javascript
 {